-- 1. Students are reminded that to receive credentials as a radiographer, they must pass the American Registry of Radiologic Technologists (ARRT) certification examination.
-At all times, the goal should be to successfully complete each course and the subsequent certification exam. - 2.
-Students Evaluations: - a.
-Theory progress will be discussed and documented every four weeks during the first six months of the program, at mid-semester and at the of the end semester for the remainder of the program. - b.
+1. Students are reminded that to receive credentials as a radiographer, they must pass the American Registry of Radiologic Technologists (ARRT) certification examination.
+At all times, the goal should be to successfully complete each course and the subsequent certification exam.

+2. Students Evaluations:

+- a.
+Theory progress will be discussed and documented at mid-semester and at the of the end semester for the entity of the program. - b.
 Clinical evaluation of progress in clinical areas will be written at the end of each semester. - c.
 Should the student receive feedback that requires remediation, a written plan will be developed by the director/clinical coordinator and/or faculty. - d.
 Evaluations will be signed by both the student and faculty member and a copy will be placed in the student's permanent file.
 The student will receive a copy as well.